akcenurt/cypressTasks/README.md

-Samples of tasks from Cypress course.
+Samples of tasks made on a duplicate of app Trello.